-Although research is still ongoing, a number of terpenes have been linked to benefits for human wellbeing.
+Although research is still ongoing, terpenes are safe to use, and may offer many benefits for human wellbeing.

 Along with their own benefits, terpenes work in tandem with CBD to enhance its effects on the human body and so are a useful addition to CBD products.